MatzoMT/cs1302-arcade/README.md

     * Executes {@code target.run()} on the JavaFX Application Thread at some unspecified
     * time in the future.
 This method, which may be called from any thread, will return
     * immediately to the caller.
 If this method is called more than once, then the
-    * `Runnable` objects are executed in the order they are posted.
+    * {@code Runnable} objects are executed in the order they are posted.
     *
     * @param target the object whose {@code run} method is invoked on the JavaFX
     *               Application Thread